EQUALITY, DIVERSITY & INCLUSION

 The college has clearly established structures, policies and procedures and monitoring arrangements in place with regard to Equality, Diversity and Inclusion (EDI).
 An Action Plan is in place and monitored regularly by the EDI Coordinator and the EDI steering Group.

-The college was awarded Leaders in Diversity accreditation in August 2016 by the National Centre for Diversity.
-As part of this the college's senior management and governors have worked together to ensure that EDI is embedded in their practices.
-The EDI Coordinator was also awarded FE Sector EDI Lead of the Year for her work with the College in ensuring EDI is full embedded by students and staff.
+Calderdale College is committed to advancing Fairness, Respect, Equality, Diversity, Inclusion and Engagement.
+As part of our Action Plan, the college's senior management and governors have worked together to ensure that EDI is embedded in their practices.
+Shona Lavender was awarded National Centre for Diversity's FE Sector EDI Lead of the Year 2016 for her work with the College in ensuring EDI is full embedded by students and staff.

 Take a look at a film produced by our PGCE students and staff to celebrate equality and diversity: